instillai/TensorFlow-Course/docs/tutorials/3-neural_network/convolutiona_neural_network/README.rst

 The image summaries are created which has the duty of visualizing the input elements to the summary tensor.
 These elements here are 3 random images from the train data.
-In The outputs of different layers will be fed to the relevant summary tensor.
+In the outputs of different layers will be fed to the relevant summary tensor.
 Finally, some scalar summaries are created in order to track the *training convergence* and *testing performance*.
 The collections argument in summary definitions is a supervisor which direct